-Conclusion
+Conclusion.

 The neglect of objects from our accounts of social asymmetries is itself a mechanism of power.
 The more we overlook the irreducible role of equipment in the emergence of tactics used to order society the easier it is to develop and deploy such mechanisms of control.
 The dominant theories of value leave no place for things as mediators.
-According to these theories, objects are either intermediaries for the satisfaction of desire or stores of dead labor.
-I argue that Nitzan and Bichler's (2009) power theory of value, which conceptualizes differential capitalization as an expression of power, makes it possible to understand things as dynamic participants in the constant evolution of the qualities of capitalism.
-The construction of values is an ongoing recalculative assessment that closes and opens black boxes, inside of which are assemblages of worker-objects quantified through a variety of measures, but passing into the quantities of finance, culminating in capitalization.
-Capitalization is an ongoing epistemological reduction while accumulation is vitally connected to ontological irreducibility.
+According to these theories, objects are either intermediaries for the satisfaction of desire or stores of dead labour.
+I argue that Nitzan and Bichler's power theory of value, which conceptualizes differential capitalization as an expression of power, makes it possible to understand things as dynamic participants in the constant evolution of the qualities of capitalism.
+The construction of values is an on-going recalculative assessment that closes and opens black boxes, inside of which are assemblages of worker-objects quantified through a variety of measures, but passing into the quantities of finance, culminating in capitalization.